-During the last three decades, a new conception of life has emerged at the forefront of science.
+During the last four decades, a new conception of life has emerged at the forefront of science.
 It is a unified view that integrates life’s biological, cognitive, social and ecological dimensions.
 At the very core of this new understanding of life we find a profound change of metaphors: from seeing the world as a machine to understanding it as a network.

 I call the new conception of life a “systems view” because it involves a new kind of thinking — thinking in terms of relationships, patterns, and context.
 In science, this way of thinking is known as “systems thinking,” or “systemic thinking,” because it is crucial to understanding living systems of any kind — living organisms, social systems, or ecosystems.

 Systems thinking makes us aware of the fact that the major problems of our time — energy, economics, climate change, inequality —are all interconnected and interdependent.
 They are systemic problems that require corresponding systemic solutions.

 This course will give you the conceptual tools to understand the nature of our systemic problems and to recognize the systemic solutions that are being developed by individuals and organizations around the world.

 I hope you will consider taking the Capra Course, and I look forward to stimulating discussions.

 From the beginning of planning the Capra Course, one of Fritjof’s goals has been to, eventually, build up a global network of individuals and institutions who explore, practice, and teach the systems view of life.